 When Judah turned away from God he allowed the enemy nation of Babylon to capture the Jews and take them away to Babylon.
 The temple and the city walls of Jerusalem were destroyed.
 King Nebuchadnezzar of Babylon commanded that the brightest and most handsome captives be educated and taught to serve in the Babylonian courts.
 When Daniel and three other young Jews were told to eat the king’s food they refused because it was food that God had forbidden Jews to eat.
 When the officials saw that these young men were healthier and stronger when they obeyed God’s food laws, they allowed them to continue obeying the Lord.
 These four young men impressed the king because they were smarter than all the men in the king’s court.

 Jehoiakim was still king of Judah when Daniel and others were taken captive by the king of Babylon in 605 BC.
 During Daniel’s first years in Babylon, things did not get better back in Judah.
 Daniel and his friends watched as many other Jews eventually joined them in this foreign city.

 Eventually, Zedekiah rebelled against Babylon and the great city of Jerusalem finally fell (2 Kings 25).
 Zedekiah was cruelly made to watch the execution of his sons and then his eyes were put out.
-Priests were slaughtered and the temple destroyed.
+Priests were slaughtered and the temple was destroyed.
 Jerusalem was left in ruins and the final captives were taken to Babylon.
 This happened in 587 BC.

 Background Information on the Divided Kingdom.